Harshitamahant/CAPSTONE/README.md

 These results demonstrate the system's ability to assign and execute tasks promptly with minimal delay.

-🧠 Outcome Summary
--AI Scheduler consistently reduced average task waiting time and turnaround time across simulations.
--Adapted dynamically to real-time arrival of tasks based on priority, arrival time, and system state.
--Minimized context switching, which is crucial for CPU-efficient distributed systems.
--Demonstrated scalability when tested with increasing task volumes and complexity.

-🚀 CONCLUSION FROM RESULTS
+### 🚀 CONCLUSION FROM RESULTS

--The AI Scheduler effectively prioritizes critical tasks while maintaining low overhead.
+- ✅ The AI Scheduler effectively prioritizes critical tasks while maintaining low overhead.
--Gantt charts and metrics demonstrate strong performance over static methods.
+- 📊 Gantt charts and performance metrics demonstrate strong execution efficiency compared to static scheduling methods.
--Ready for real-world application in edge-cloud or distributed computing environments.
+- 🌐 The system is ready for real-world deployment in edge-cloud or distributed computing environments where scalability and responsiveness are key.
+---

 ## 📄 Final Report